US Work Visa for Dentists | VisaNation

 “Denied” will be labeled if the sponsor submitted more than one registration for the same beneficiary.

-Thus, while the H-1B may be the easiest U.S. work visa for dentists to qualify for with the most benefits, there are some obstacles that you may encounter that would prevent you from getting your visa.
+Thus, while the H-1B benefits make this path stand out among other choices, there are some obstacles that you may encounter that would prevent you from getting your visa.

 TN Visa